2012 NCAA Bowling Championship

 The 2012 NCAA Bowling Championship was the ninth annual tournament to determine the national champion of women's NCAA collegiate ten-pin bowling.
 The tournament was played at Freeway Lanes in Wickliffe, Ohio from April 13–14, 2012.

 Maryland Eastern Shore defeated Fairleigh Dickinson in the championship match, 4 games to 2 (222–204, 236–215, 167–249, 208–168, 170–223, 203–176), to win their third, and second consecutive, national title.
 The Hawks were coached by Kristina Frahm, who also the Most Outstanding Player of UMES' 2011 championship team.
+This would draw Maryland Eastern Shore even with Nebraska at 3 national titles.

 Maryland Eastern Shore's T'nia Falbo was named the tournament's Most Outstanding Player.
 Falbo, along with four other bowlers, also comprised the All Tournament Team.

 Qualification

 Since there is only one national collegiate championship for women's bowling, all NCAA bowling programs (whether from Division I, Division II, or Division III) were eligible.
 A total of 8 teams were invited to contest this championship, which consisted of a modified double-elimination style tournament.